wyfo/apischema/docs/examples/pydantic_compatibility.md

     This support unfortunately doesn't include *GraphQL* schema feature.

 !!! note
-    *pydantic* pseudo-dataclasses are de facto supported but without *pydantic* extra features; they could be fully supported but it would requires some additional lines of code.
+    *pydantic* pseudo-dataclasses are de facto supported but without *pydantic* extra features; they could be fully supported, but it would require some additional lines of code.

 ```python
 {!examples/pydantic_compatibility.py!}